 The financial model includes revenues from various sources including different types of gas sold, a supermarket, a repair shop and a car wash station.
 Sales revenues are linked to the amount of gas sold wich allows to run different scenarios to build a better understanding on the business case.
 Profit on gas sales is calculated by using the spread on a per gallon/liter basis between gasoline purchases and sales.
 The assumptions are then used in a condensed version to build up the expected financial statements such as income statement, balance sheet, and cash flow statement.

 An overview of the financial model template is provided here:

-The financial model highlights are the following:
+The highlights of the financial model template are the following:

 - Detailed operating model for gasoline sales volumes by gas type

-– Gasoline station can either be bought (CAPEX expense required) or rented (rent expenses)
+- Rent/Build Scenario – Gasoline station can either be bought (CAPEX expense required) or rented (rent expenses)

 - Debt schedule with 3 layers of financial debt

 - Three Statement Model with projections for the Income Statement, Balance Sheet and Cash Flow Statement

 - NPV and IRR calculation (levered and unlevered)

 - Return calculation for two types of investors (Founders and Investors)